How Does Multi-LLM Orchestration Work in Addlly AI?

 3. Deterministic outputs where it matters

 Not every task benefits from open-ended creativity.
-Structural decisions, entity usage, formatting, and visibility signals are governed by rules and checks so outputs remain repeatable across scale.
+Rules and checks govern structural decisions, entity usage, formatting, and visibility signals so outputs remain repeatable across scale.

 4. Redundancy for high-risk decisions